-Ray is a cartoonist, caricaturist and illustrator.
-His work has appeared in Mad magazine, DC Comics, NY Daily News, NY Newsday and shows for Nicktoons.
+Ray is a cartoonist, caricaturist, animator and illustrator.
+His work has appeared in Mad magazine, DC Comics, and shows for Nicktoons and Showtime.
 He’s a member of the National Cartoonist Society and a recipient of the NCS Reuben Award for “Best In Magazine Illustration.”
-He taught cartooning at Jamaica Arts Center, Queens College and Nassau Community College.
-He also draws for the USO at hospitals in Washington DC, Germany, Kuwait and Iraq.
+He is on the NCS Foundation board of directors handling their student scholarship competition.

 Elana Amity, Director: Mount Sinai Hospital

 Elana is a fine artist.
 She’s been an Editorial Illustrator for consumer and trade magazines and an illustration and painting teacher at La Guardia High School.
 She’s on the Board at the Society of Illustrators, co-chairs their Community Service Committee, and coordinates their Summer Art Academy for at-risk children.
 She also had a one-woman show in Port Authority’s and Garment District’s Artists in PublicSpaces.

 Jane is an illustrator and graphic designer.
 Her work includes illustrations for The Bap Handbook and Clinton Kelly’s Freakin Fabulous, Jumping Through Hoops: Songs of Bravery and Courage, character design for sites like gurlthang.com and her own worldwide stationary line for Clarkson Potter/Random House called p.s. bella by jane archer.
 Jane currently teaches at an after-school arts and design program at the Brooklyn Design Lab.